GordonLei/BindingOfRug/README.md

 # What is BindingOfRug?
 Basically, BindingOfRug is the game Rouge played in your terminal / console.
 The goal of the player is to defeat every monster in each room to progress through the floors and eventually "escape" the dungeon.
-To help him on his way, there are randomly spawned items that increase or decrease his stats.
+To help him/her on his way, there are randomly spawned items that increase or decrease his/her stats.

 # To do list:
+- Rooms have to be comparable
 - Progression of rooms --> floors --> end game...
 - Monster movement
 - Items?